Weeeeeezy/alg/README.md

-MAQUETTE: UHFT Platform with a Collection of Real-Life Trading Strategies.
+UHFT Platform with a Collection of Real-Life Trading Strategies.
 # alg